After you create a project in Bolt, you can view, rename, duplicate, download, or delete it at any time.Documentation Index

 Open a StackBlitz project in Bolt

-Open a public GitHub project in Bolt
+Open a public GitHub repository in Bolt

 For example: bolt.new/~/github.com/mantinedev/remix-template.